 8:00pm – Dinner served inside the Untamed Amazon’s air conditioned dining room area

 After a leisurely breakfast and time to finish packing, guests board the charter flight back to Manaus at around 11:00 a.m., weather permitting.
-Arrive in Manaus around 3 p.m. (assuming no flight delays).
+After a refueling stop in Tefe, arrive in Manaus around 3 p.m. (assuming no flight delays).